Fuse (film): Soundtrack

 Bosnian folk singer Emina Zečaj recorded music for the film.

 Music

 The music and original background score for Identity were composed by Jakes Bejoy.
 The same year, the film's soundtrack album, titled "Gori Vatra", was released.
 The album included 2 Turkish songs.
-The songs "Yazık Oldu" and "Özledim",whose lyrics were written by Aylin Atalay, were sung in Turkish by Candan Erçetin.
+The songs "Yazık Oldu" and "Özledim", whose lyrics were written by Aylin Atalay, were sung in Turkish by Candan Erçetin.
 The lyrics and music of the other songs in the album belong to Saša Lošić.
-The first song on the album, originally "Canı Sağolsun" (Turkish), was sung by Candan Erçetin on the Melek album, and was re-sung in Bosnian by Jasna Žalica under the name "Iznad Tešnja Zora Sviće".
+Erçetin rerecorded the opening track "Iznad Tešnja zora sviće" in Turkish for her 2004 studio album Melek.